Caring for your Tree

 Next ensure there is a dish underneath to catch the water, at least 35cm wide.
 This stops water hitting the floor when you water the tree.

-Finally when standing the tree up, it's perfectly normal for it to to be a bit uneven so it doesnt stand up perfectly straight.
-We provide wooden wedges to allow you to straighten your tree out, so place these between the dish and the base to level it out as appropriate.
+When standing the tree up, it's perfectly normal for it to to be a bit uneven so it doesn't stand up perfectly straight.
+You can use a wedge or any hard object to place between the base and the floor to level it out as appropriate (just like you would with a crooked table).

 4. Water your tree regularly: